Wei-Chen-hub/GTA-Human-tools/collection/README.md

 ## Notes:
-1. Flie **\GTAV\playGTAV.exe** is a hacking file for GTAV, sometimes it will be quaratined by Windows Defenser, please restore it.
+1. Flie **...\GTAV\playGTAV.exe** is a hacking file for GTAV, sometimes it will be quaratined by Windows Defender, please restore it.